JeromeOfStridon/RegexBuilder/readme.md

 ##### 3.2.
 RegexMatch
 When having extensive usage of matchers, `start()`, `end()` and `group()` may not be very handy as you'll need to store information in your own structures.
-This framework provides you with RegexMatch structure, containing result of `start`, `end`, `group` method results, and if specified the group name.
+This framework provides you with RegexMatch structure, containing result of `start`, `end`, `group` method results for a specific group, and group name if specified.

+RegexMatch can be retrieved with these methods :
+- `List<RegexMatch> RegexMatcher::getMatchs()` to get all RegexMatch instances
+- `RegexMatch RegexMatcher::getMatch(int index)` to get RegexMatch for group with specific index
+- `RegexMatch RegexMatcher::getMatch(String groupName)` to get RegexMatch for group with specific name

 ### 4. Samples
-Framework is shipped with RegexBuilder templates you can already use in your regex, as such, or as parts.
+Framework is shipped with RegexBuilder samples you can study and use in your own regex, as such, or as parts.
 Make good use of it !

 Sample : HH:MM clock